 Whichever way you go, tint and flavour it as desired!
-I went with a few bright "Halloween" colours, Love how cute they turned out!
+I went with a few bright "Halloween" colours, using separate bowls for each color.

 8. Pipe Your Frosting

 Set up a piping bag with a coupler and a wide round or star tip (optional), or cut the end off.

 Frosting is the best part - especially if we’re talking Swiss Meringue Buttercream!

 9. Liberate Your Spiders and Webs!

 If the webs or spiders feel stuck, they’re likely not dry yet - give them a few more hours!

-14. Assemble Your Cupcakes!
+10. Assemble Your Cupcakes!

 Here is a video of the whole process, BTW: